UniMath/agda-unimath/src/set-theory/cardinality-projective-sets.lagda.md

 ## Properties

-### Distributive property of cardinality-projective sets
+### Distributive property of cardinality-preprojective sets

-A set `I` is cardinality-projective if and only if the distributive map
+A set `I` is cardinality-preprojective if and only if the distributive map

 ```text
   ║I → Set║₀ → (I → Cardinal)